protoben/resume/resume.md

 *   **Formaltech Inc.**

-    Software Engineer (July 2016 - Present)
+    Software Engineer (July 2016 - November 2018)

-    + Helped develop and debug a low-interaction honeypot written in Haskell
+    + Developed and maintained a low-interaction honeypot written in Haskell
-    + Added functionality to a Xen microkernel and debugged TCP-stack internals
+    + Developed and maintained a Xen microkernel a custom TCP/IP stack
     + Developed software in collaboration with others using Git, Nix, and Jira
-    + Wrote a Haskell library to interface with RTNetlink, which is now open source
+    + Wrote an open-source Haskell library to interface with Linux RTNetlink

 *   **Portland State University**